New for 2025 Santander Retirement Mortgages. It is not available on the shopping comparison websites.

 Retirement Interest Only Mortgage Rates

-Retirement can be an exciting milestone, but it can also be a time of financial worry if you’re not prepared.
-Fortunately, mortgage products available from providers such as Santander aim to provide security and flexibility for those in later life.
+Retirement can be an exciting milestone but also a time of financial worry if you’re unprepared.
+Fortunately, mortgage products from providers such as Santander aim to provide security and flexibility for those in later life.

 If you’re looking for competitive rates on your interest only lifetime mortgages, Santander have some great options available.
 Their Interest Only Lifetime Mortgage Santander product features no early repayment charges; potential capital build-up; additional borrowing capability; flexible repayment periods and more – all designed to help you secure your financial future in the long run.